-The girl from down under shooting landscapes from up over.
+The girl from down under photographing landscapes from up over.

 I then heard that Mel was touring Iceland again with Timothy Poulton.
-They actually asked me to tour with them, but my feet and ankles were giving me such a lot of shit, that I was not able to commit.
+They actually asked me to tour with them, but my feet and ankles were giving me such a lot of agony, that I was not able to commit.
 So here we are with the second best thing… an interview with Mel Sinclair.
-My chance to introduce my readers to a young Australian girl who is worth keeping an eye on.
+This is my opportunity to introduce my readers to a young Australian Nature Photographer who is worth keeping an eye on.

 TP: Mel, this is your third trip to Iceland.
 Last time I met you there was a volcanic eruption.
 What made you come back? was it the hope of more volcanic activity?